Xilinx/VMC_Help/AIE/Window_Function_Stream/README.md

 - Filter coefficients data type must be a float type if the Input/Output data type is a float type.

-#### Filter coefficients
+#### Function coefficients

 Specifies the filter coefficients as a vector of (N+1)/4+1 elements, where 'N' is a positive integer that represents the filter length and must be in the range 4 to 240 inclusive.

-#### FFT Maximum Size
+#### FFT/IFFT point size

-Specifies the maximum FFT size that is supported by Dynamic point FFT.
+Specifies the maximum FFT/IFFT size that is supported by the FFT block.
-  You can perform different lengths of FFT on different input data frames.
+  You can perform different lengths of FFT/IFFT on different input data frames.
 It must be a power of 2 with a minimum value of 16.
 The maximum value supported by the library element is 65536.